tigera-solutions/azure-aks-mcm-federation/README.md

 done
 ```

-Open a shell in each pod and attempt to ping from one ubuntu demo app to another across the globally disparate regions.
+Open a shell in each pod and attempt to ping from one demo app to another across the globally disparate regions.

 ```
 for REGION in eastus westus2 northeurope westeurope